UofT-DSI/algorithms_and_data_structures/README.md

 * **live-coding:** Notebooks from class live coding sessions
 * **homework:** Optional homework to practice concepts covered in class
 * **assignments:** Graded assignments
-* **instructors:** Instructions for the Instructor on what to teach
+* **instructors:** Instructions for the Technical Facilitator on what to teach
 * **additional resources:** Additional materials not covered by the module
 * README: This file!
-* .gitignore: Files to exclude from this folder, specified by the instructor
+* .gitignore: Files to exclude from this folder, specified by the Technical Facilitator

 ## Acknowledgements and Contributions